 This is another area where MailChimp shines above the other options.
 They automatically ensure that your emails are CAN-SPAM compliant.
 In fact, I have to give MailChimp some credit here: When I first started out, MailChimp is the place I learned all about CAN-SPAM and email compliance, so let’s give them a round of applause!

 MailChimp is an amazing service, but if you have a moderate following and not a lot of income, it can take a decent bite out of your marketing budget.

-Their interface is great, their email templates are attractive, their reporting is great, their email list segmentation is fantastic, they give you the option to split test your email subject lines, they compare your open rates to the industry data they have.
-I’m not kidding: their feature list is ridiculous (in a good way).
+Their interface is great, their email templates are attractive, their reporting is great, their email list segmentation is fantastic, they give you the option to split test your email subject lines, and they compare your open rates to the industry data they have.
+I’m not kidding: Their feature list is ridiculous (in a good way).

 On top of that, their customer service has always been great, and they are clearly passionate about what they do.
 MailChimp is great.

 MailChimp Email Marketing Tutorial